Universality of the Galois action on the fundamental group of $\mathbb{P}^1\setminus\{0,1,\infty\}$: Variants and questions

 \subsection{Base points}

 Among the results on the representations appearing in $\bQ_p[\pi_1^{\pro-\alg}(\PoF,0_v)]$ that we have discussed so far, the only one that is genuinely special to tangential base points is Proposition \ref{tensor: duality}, as Corollary \ref{weil numbers over number field} shows.
-I hope that the proof of Theorem \ref{main theorem intro} can be rectified to show that the semi-simplification of any representation coming from geometry is a subquotient of $\bQ_p[\pi_1^{\pro-\alg}(\PoF,x)]$ for every base point $x$.
+I hope that the proof of Theorem \ref{main theorem intro} can be rectified to show that the semi-simplification of any representation of the form $H^i_{\et}(Y_{\oF},\bQ_p)$, for a variety $Y$ over $F$, is a subquotient of $\bQ_p[\pi_1^{\pro-\alg}(\PoF,x)]^{G_F-\fin}$ for every base point $x$.
 However, at present, the usage of tangential base points appears to be necessary in the proofs of Proposition \ref{belyi: any pi1} and Proposition \ref{tensor: tensor product}.
 These difficulties would be remedied if one could answer affirmatively the following general question about Belyi maps.

-\begin{question} Given two points $x, y\in\bP^1(F)\setminus\{0,1,\infty\}$, is it possible to find a finite map $f:\bP_F^1\to\bP_F^1$ that is etale above $\PF$ such that $f(0)=0,f(1)=1,f(\infty)=\infty, f(x)=y$? \end{question}
+\begin{question} Given two points $x, y\in\bP^1(F)\setminus\{0,1,\infty\}$, is it possible to find a finite map $f:\bP_F^1\to\bP_F^1$ that is \'etale above $\PF$ such that $f(0)=0,f(1)=1,f(\infty)=\infty, f(x)=y$? \end{question}